Gibbs' inequality: Proof

-the particular logarithm base b > 1 that we choose only scales the relationship by the factor 1 / ln b.
+so the particular logarithm base b > 1 that we choose only scales the relationship by the factor 1 / ln b.

 Let $I$ denote the set of all $i$ for which pi is non-zero.
 Then, since $\ln x \leq x-1$ for all x > 0, with equality if and only if x=1, we have:

 The last inequality is a consequence of the pi and qi being part of a probability distribution.
 Specifically, the sum of all non-zero values is 1.
 Some non-zero qi, however, may have been excluded since the choice of indices is conditioned upon the pi being non-zero.
-Therefore the sum of the qi may be less than 1.
+Therefore, the sum of the qi may be less than 1.

 So far, over the index set $I$, we have: